malywut/personal_website/content/blog/posts/5-finetuning_context/index.md

 But this is only useful if you expect to query your documents multiple times.
 For a one-time query, the long context approach does make sense.

 So: question-answering can be done with long contexts using GPT-4 - to some extent.
-I would not user over 64k context though, and only with one-time queries, where I do not need to have a trace of the information retrieval process.
-However, a RAG system with GPT-4 would allow to retrieve many and large data-chunks, making it very efficient and reliable.
+I would not use over 64k context though, and only with one-time queries, where I do not need to have a trace of the information retrieval process.
+However, a RAG system with GPT-4 would allow to retrieve many large data chunks, making it very efficient and reliable.

 ![question_answering](question_answering.png)